laminlabs/lamindb/docs/transfer.md

 # Transfer data

-This guide shows how to transfer data from a source database into the currently connected database.
+This guide shows how to transfer data from a source database to your default database.

 ```python
 # pip install lamindb